LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetRegistrationData-get-">Get Registration Data (GET)</h4>
  This API is used to retrieve dropdown data.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-registration-data/get-registration-data)

 ```java